Unbinilium/Handwriter/README.md

     "end_chars":"，。,."
 }
 ```
-Type setting parameter defination is here.
-For strengthen text sharpness and clarity, using large paper size(`background_width`, `background_hight`) and big `font_size` are always recommended.
+The basic type settings parameters defination are here.
+For strengthen text sharpness and clarity, using large paper size(`background_width`, `background_hight`) and big `font_size` is always recommended.
 Please notice the parameter `line_spacing` should always larger than `font_size`.
 If you considering the word spacing is too big, set it to a negative number.
 ```txt
  -  ______________________________________________________
  ^  | Paper                             ^                |